 Churchwarden: Sandra Potter

 Sandra joined St Stephen’s fairly recently but immediately felt at home and became a regular member of the congregation.
 She enjoys her walk through Crystal Palace Park on her way to church from her home in Sydenham, although her dog Max takes a very dim view of being left behind!
 She lives with her two adult children, Max and two cats.
 She also runs her travel company from home so it is quite a busy household.
 Widowed many years ago, she loves travel, music and talking to people.

-Patrick works alongside Sandra to ensure the smooth running of St Stephen’s.
-Churchwardens act to support both the laity and the clergy and have a special responsibility for ensuring the peace and unity of the church and for the property and moveable goods.
+Irene, our new churchwarden, will work alongside Sandra to ensure the smooth running of St Stephen’s.
+Churchwardens act to support both the laity and the clergy and have a special responsibility for ensuring the peace and unity of the church and for the property and movable goods.

 Churchwarden Emeritus: Joan Greenwood.

 Joan was Churchwarden for several years before retiring.
-She continues to be heavily involved at St Stephen’s, especially helping with money and giving, and the hire of the Millennium Hall.
+She continues to be heavily involved at St Stephen’s, especially helping with money and giving.

 Deputy assistant church warden: Temple Sambo